Q - what Sceloporus is this?

 Academic Service Learning: Researching a New Pedagogy to Teach Science and Civic Engagement

 Research has shown that courses that engage students in academic service learning (ASL) improve students' multicultural awareness, social responsibility and agency, and citizenship.
 However, for academic subdisciplines such as the sciences, less is known about how ASL can affect student learning and improve students’ performance in their majors.
 What is needed is scientific evidence to test if the pedagogy of academic service learning can enhance academic learning, too.
-To pursue this research question, I designed a new course (Service Learning in Biology – Teaching Concepts of Freshman Biology to Middle School Students, Bio172), in which I take freshmen science majors to the Smedley Middle School (one block off-campus) and we offer life science education sessions for 6th-8th graders.
+To pursue this research question, I designed a new course (Service Learning in Biology – Bio172), and from 2006-2009 freshmen science majors and I went to the Smedley Middle School where we offered life science education sessions for 6th-8th graders.
+In spring 2011, we retooled Bio172 for 9th grade honors biology students at the Smedley High School for Health Careers.
+Last spring we offered Bio172 at the Widener University Partnership Charter School with great success!!!
+We will continue this work in spring 2016.

 Service Learning